Homer: [fiddling with Cyrillic gear display] What country is this car from?

 Reggie: Usually, yeah...

-- In Diili, the Finnish version of the reality TV show The Apprentice had Juhana Helmenkalastaja (his surname meant "Pearl diver", which he had legally changed his name into), who actually talked a jeweller into selling him a gold bar for spare change.
+- Diili, the Finnish version of the reality TV show The Apprentice, had Juhana Helmenkalastaja (his surname means "Pearl diver", which he had legally changed his name into), who actually talked a jeweller into selling him a gold bar for spare change.
 The incident, however, was frowned upon by the big boss.

-- Colin Mathews from Press Gang, who has been known to sell, among other things, defective half ping-pong balls, cans of soft drink that stain people's faces green, homicidal "security" briefcases, and the services of a sadistic hypnotist.
+- Press Gang: Colin Mathews, who has been known to sell, among other things, defective half ping-pong balls, cans of soft drink that stain people's faces green, homicidal "security" briefcases, and the services of a sadistic hypnotist.
 For some reason that is never entirely clear to the audience or the rest of the characters, he is somehow allowed to remain in charge of the newspaper's finances.

-- Benke Bengtsson from Vintergatan 5B.
-A rather extreme door-to-door salesman, you could say, who travelled around the cosmos in a yellow, truck-like thing, usually coming onto the protagonists' spaceship and offering to sell them an 'Intergalactic Multi-Tool'.
+- Vintergatan: Benke Bengtsson.
+A rather extreme door-to-door salesman, you could say, who travelled around the cosmos in a yellow, truck-like thing, usually coming onto the protagonists' spaceship and offering to sell them an "Intergalactic Multi-Tool".
 Slightly subverted, as, despite his energetic sales pitch causing him to be mistrusted, the Multi-Tool is actually useful (Or, as Benke says, "It's used for everything!").
 Looks like he actually was honest, for once.

 - Hannah Montana has Rico's Surf Shop, a beachfront establishment that sells mediocre, overpriced food and merchandise, and has been investigated by the health department more than once.

-- The ninth season episode of Seinfeld, "The Dealership", features Jerry buying a new car from David Puddy, who can get him an insider deal.
+- Seinfeld: "The Dealership" features Jerry buying a new car from David Puddy, who can get him an insider deal.
 George tags along because he's positive that all car dealerships are Honest Johns and wants to protect Jerry.
 At one point in the episode Puddy and Elaine break up and Jerry loses his insider deal, so Puddy rings him up for thousands of dollars worth of useless junk and tries to sell Jerry a yellow car instead of the black he previously requested.
 At the end of the episode Puddy and Elaine get back together and Puddy happily admits the dealership doesn't even know what some of the expenses actually do.
 He gives Jerry a good deal, which Jerry blows by refusing to give him a high-five.

-- Joey Jeremiah was the High School Hustler in the '80s versions of Degrassi.
+- Degrassi: Joey Jeremiah was the High-School Hustler in the '80s versions.
 He grew up to become a used-car dealer in the Revival.

-- Private Joe Walker in Dad's Army.
-He's your man if you want more of something than your ration book allows.
+- Dad's Army: Private Joe Walker is your man if you want more of something than your ration book allows.

-- Furlow's garage in Farscape.
+- Farscape: Furlow's garage.
 There's nothing that woman can't fix, and nothing she won't sell to the one evil empire you really don't want getting hold of it.

-- Averted/Played with on an episode of Newhart.
-George leaves the Stratford Inn and finds a job as a car salesman.
+- Newhart: Played with in an episode where George leaves the Stratford Inn and finds a job as a car salesman.
 Due to his reputation of informing the customers when a car actually was a lemon or not, he was given the nickname "Honest George" and would often be sought after by potential buyers.
 Another salesman tried to take advantage of this by saying he was Honest George.
 Even to Dick when he came looking for him.

-- Young Entrepreneur Deuce Martinez in Shake It Up! has many aspects of this in his make-up.
+- Shake it Up: Deuce Martinez has many aspects of this in his make-up.
 Amusingly, his girlfriend turns out to be his Distaff Counterpart, if not more so, being able to out-wheel and out-deal him easily.

-- In one episode of Sledge Hammer!, the protagonists investigated a Black Widow of a Serial Killer who targeted car dealers like this.
+- Sledge Hammer!: In one episode, the protagonists investigated a Black Widow of a Serial Killer who targeted car dealers like this.
 At the end, when the killer was caught, she showed no remorse, asking if it was truly a crime to kill car dealers.

-- Completely inverted in Arrested Development.
+- Arrested Development: Inverted.
 When Michael goes to buy a car, the dealer is blunt, honest, and keeps trying to show Michael utilitarian, reliable, cheap cars.
 When Michael shows interest in a Corvette, he goes out of his way to talk about how impractical it is.
 Michael buys it anyway.

-- On Last Week Tonight with John Oliver in his segment on sub-prime auto-loans he ends with a fake advert for Crazy Johnny's Used Cars complete with his cousin Crazy Jimmy (Keegan-Michael Key) and their accountant Crazy Walter (Bob Balaban).
+- Last Week Tonight with John Oliver: John's segment on sub-prime auto-loans ends with a fake advert for Crazy Johnny's Used Cars, complete with his cousin Crazy Jimmy (Keegan-Michael Key) and their accountant Crazy Walter (Bob Balaban).

-- One episode of The Munsters has the family fall victim to one of these when Marilyn needs a new car.
+- The Munsters: One episode has the family fall victim to one of these when Marilyn needs a new car.

 - Daredevil (2015): Turk Barrett is an illegal arms dealer.
 He sells guns that don't work.
 In "Rabbit in a Snowstorm," the gun he sells to one of Wilson Fisk's assassins fails to live up to his promise that they don't jam (the buyer had said he preferred revolvers for this very reason).
 In the Season 2 premiere, Matt interrupts Turk while he's trying to sell a bunch of sawed-off shotguns to potential clients, overly praising them, only to then admit to Matt they couldn't even kill a rabbit and are best used when bludgeoning someone to death.

-- One segment of Beyond Belief: Fact or Fiction took place at a used car dealership.
+- Beyond Belief: Fact or Fiction: One segment takes place at a used car dealership.
 However, only one salesman fit this trope.
 He sells at least two cars which are in desperate need of repairs, one of which is involved in a fatal accident.
 When informed of his client's demise, he brushes it off saying "it was their time."
 He's killed when he's run over by that same vehicle, supposedly possessed by the victim's ghost.
 This story is marked as "Fiction" by the show.

 Oliver: Mr. Haney, how is it you always happen to have what I need on your truck?